-Laura Anne Gilman's work has been hailed as "a true American myth" by NPR, and praised for her "deft plotting and first-class characters" by Publishers Weekly.
-Her novels include the Locus-bestselling Devil's West stories, the Cosa Nostradamus urban fantasy series, and the Vineart War books, and the story collections WEST WINDS' FOOL and DARKLY HUMAN.
+Her books have been hailed as "a true American myth" by NPR, and praised for her "deft plotting and first-class characters" by Publishers Weekly.
+Her work includes the Devil's West trilogy, the Cosa Nostradamus urban fantasy series, the Huntsmen novels, and several story collections, most recently West Winds' Fool And Other Stories.
+Her Patreon also spawned the non-fiction collections, I have Strong Opinions and I Have (More) Strong Opinions.

 Practical Meerkat's 52 Bits of Useful Info for Young (and Old) Writers by Laura Anne Gilman